 These were followed by one shot comics like 'Lazarus Stone' (1979), 'De Prediker' (1982), 'Het Web' (1983) and the full color strip 'Beet!'
 (1983).
 Most of these were published in Spanish magazines like El Vibora, 1984 and El Comico Vivo, and collected in Dutch in book format by Espee and Arboris.
 Matena lived in Spain for while, but eventually settled in Belgium.
 He received the Stripschapprijs in 1986.

 Dick Matena was present in Playboy with 'Titia' and in Titanic with 'Sterrenschip' in the mid 1980s.
 Besides making adaptations of children's books for Donald Duck, he also started making biographical comics.
-The first one, 'De Laatste Dagen van Edgar Allen Poe', was published in Titanic.
-It was followed by 'Gauguin & Van Gogh', 'Mozart & Casanova' and 'Sartre & Hemmingway', that were published by Lombard.
+The first one, 'De Laatste Dagen van Edgar Allan Poe', was published in Titanic.
+It was followed by 'Gauguin & Van Gogh', 'Mozart & Casanova' and 'Sartre & Hemingway', that were published by Lombard.
 He made four albums of the series 'Flynn' for Arboris in 1993 and was present in Sjosji with the science-fiction comic 'Alias Ego' between 1993 and 1996.
-He asumed the pseudonym John Kelly and drew three stories in the 'Storm' spin-off series 'De Kronieken van de Tussentijd' from scripts by Martin Lodewijk.
+He assumed the pseudonym John Kelly and drew three stories in the 'Storm' spin-off series 'De Kronieken van de Tussentijd' from scripts by Martin Lodewijk.